CAN DBC File Explained - A Simple Intro [+Editor Playground]

 CAN ID Data bytes 0CF00400 FF FF FF 68 13 FF FF FF

-Tip: Further below we provide a simple DBC editor playground - try using it with this EngineSpeed example.
+Tip: Further below we link to our online DBC editor - try using it with this EngineSpeed example.

 In practice, most raw CAN data log files contain 20-80 unique CAN IDs.
 As such, the first step is to map each CAN ID to the relevant conversion rules in the DBC.
 For regular 11-bit CAN IDs, this can simply be done by mapping the decimal value of the CAN ID to the DBC CAN IDs.
 For extended 29-bit CAN IDs, a mask (0x1FFFFFFF) needs to be applied to the 32-bit DBC ID to get the 29-bit CAN ID - which can then be mapped against the log file.

-To easily convert between the IDs, see the 'DBC ID vs CAN ID' sheet in our DBC editor playground.
+To easily convert between the IDs, see our J1939 PGN converter.

 Regarding J1939 PGN conversion